My bucket policy grants full access to another AWS account. Why are IAM users from that account still getting Access Denied errors?

 5. If the IAM user or role doesn't grant access to the bucket, then add a policy that grants the correct permissions.
 For example, the following IAM policy grants a user access to download objects (s3:GetObject) from DOC-EXAMPLE-BUCKET:

-The object is encrypted by AWS KMS, and the user doesn't have access to the KMS key
+The object is encrypted by AWS KMS, and the user doesn't have access to the AWS KMS key

 Note: Enter the IAM user's Amazon Resource Name (ARN) as the Principal.